SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 For our integration scenarios, we require that our integration flow communicates with the SAP S/4HANA Cloud mock server to retrieve Business Partner data.
 In this case, we will use the request reply step to connect to the Business Partner mock service.

+> [!NOTE]
 > In exercise 4, we will further process the data received from the SAP S/4HANA Cloud - Business Partner mock service.

-👉 Add a Request Reply external call to call the SAP S/4HANA Cloud - Business Partner mock service, connect it to the Receiver participant, and select as a [receiver the HTTP adapter](https://help.sap.com/docs/CLOUD_INTEGRATION/368c481cd6954bdfa5d0435479fd4eaf/2da452effb764b3bb28f8e0a2f5bd480.html?locale=en-US), and set the connections details in the HTTP adapter.
+👉 Add a `Request Reply` external call to call the SAP S/4HANA Cloud - Business Partner mock service, connect it to the `Receiver` participant, and select as a [receiver the HTTP adapter](https://help.sap.com/docs/CLOUD_INTEGRATION/368c481cd6954bdfa5d0435479fd4eaf/2da452effb764b3bb28f8e0a2f5bd480.html?locale=en-US), and set the connections details in the HTTP adapter.

 ![Add Request Reply step in iFlow](assets/request-reply-step-in-iflow.png)